Genesis Financial Solutions Maryland Loan Class Action Settlement

 What did the lawsuit allege?

 The lawsuit, Ford v.
 Genesis Financial Solutions, Inc., alleged that Genesis made or serviced personal consumer loans of less than $25,000 to Maryland residents without the licenses required by the Maryland Consumer Loan Law and the Maryland Credit Services Businesses Act, using an arrangement with a third-party bank.
-Genesis denies the allegations and any wrongdoing and agreed to settle to avoid the cost and risk of continued litigation.
+Genesis denied the allegations and any wrongdoing and agreed to settle to avoid the cost and risk of continued litigation.